 While you can’t be with your loved one 24/7, you can prevent nursing home abuse and neglect by visiting as often as possible.
 Should you notice the above effects or feel that your loved one is behaving differently, talk with the staff about any issues he or she may be experiencing.
 You can also bring your concerns up to the administrator, who should take suitable action to get to the bottom of the issue.

 If your concerns remain unaddressed and questions unanswered, it may be time to take more aggressive action against the nursing home.
-In Albuquerque, Martinez, Hart, Thompson & Sanchez, P.C. represents the interests of vulnerable groups, including those currently residing in nursing and assisted living facilities.
+In Albuquerque, Martinez, Hart, Sanchez & Romero, P.C. represents the interests of vulnerable groups, including those currently residing in nursing and assisted living facilities.
 We’ll defend the rights of the injured party and ensure the nursing home is responsible for their actions.